 measure the resulting juice and put it back into a pot with 1 pound of sugar for every pint of juice.
 (The juice will be cloudy but adding the sugar and heating will clear it)

-Cook up until it reaches setting point ( see rhubarb jam recipe) and skim off any sugar scum floating on top.
+Cook up until it reaches setting point ( see rhubarb jam recipe) and skim off any sugar foam floating on top.

 pour jelly into pots and lid.
 You can add a few cloves to each pot or a pinch of cinnamon .